Metal-Semiconductor Junction

 Qualitative Characteristics – The ideal energy-band diagram for a particular metal and n-type semiconductor before making contact is shown in Fig.1.
 The vacuum level is used as a reference level.

-The parameteris the metal work-function (measure in volts),is the semiconductor work-function andis known as electron affinity.
+The parameteris the metal work-function (measure in volts),

 The parameteris the ideal barrier height of the